yj7082126/musubi-tuner/README.md

 ### Recent Updates

+- 06, Jan, 2025
+    - Added `--split_attn` option to `hv_train_network.py` and `hv_generate_video.py` to process attention in chunks.
+Inference with SageAttention is expected to be about 10% faster.
+There is almost no impact during training.
+If `--split_attn` is not specified, it will be processed in the conventional way.
+Cannot be specified when `attn_mode` is `flash`.

 - 05, Jan, 2025
     - Added `images` to the save format in `hv_generate_video.py`.
 You can generate images from latents saved with `--latent_path`.
 You can also specify multiple latents with `--latent_path` for batch processing (increases VRAM usage).